 David Spares Saul at Ziph

-261 Now the Ziphites came to Saul at Gibeah, saying, "Is David not hiding in the hill of Hachilah, opposite Jeshimon?"
-2 Then Saul arose and went down to the Wilderness of Ziph, having three thousand chosen men of Israel with him, to seek David in the Wilderness of Ziph.
-3 And Saul encamped in the hill of Hachilah, which is opposite Jeshimon, by the road.
-But David stayed in the wilderness, and he saw that Saul came after him into the wilderness.
-4 David therefore sent out spies, and understood that Saul had indeed come.
-5 So David arose and came to the place where Saul had encamped.
-And David saw the place where Saul lay, and Abner the son of Ner, the commander of his army.
-Now Saul lay within the camp, with the people encamped all around him.
+261 And the Ziphites came unto Saul to Gibeah, saying, Doth not David hide himself in the hill of Hachilah, which is before Jeshimon?
+2 Then Saul arose, and went down to the wilderness of Ziph, having three thousand chosen men of Israel with him, to seek David in the wilderness of Ziph.
+3 And Saul pitched in the hill of Hachilah, which is before Jeshimon, by the way.
+But David abode in the wilderness, and he saw that Saul came after him into the wilderness.
+4 David therefore sent out spies, and understood that Saul was come in very deed.
+5 And David arose, and came to the place where Saul had pitched: and David beheld the place where Saul lay, and Abner the son of Ner, the captain of his host: and Saul lay in the trench, and the people pitched round about him.